arctellion/StarBright/readme.md

 ## module qrebs.py

-### qrebs(n)
+### qrebs(n, l)
-This function takes a variable n as the seed and generates a QREBS for an item, returning the full QREBS as well as it's description.
+This function takes a variable n as the seed and generates a QREBS for an item, if l = 1 it will return the full QREBS as well as it's description, otherwise if l = 0 (default) it will return the shorterned 5 digit code.

 ## module system.py